 Adding fruiting substrate to your spawn is not completely necessary.
 Your mushroom culture will fruit right out of a spawning medium if given the correct environmental conditions.
 Yet, you will see a drastic difference in yield if you skip the fruiting substrate.
 You will also see slight differences in the concentration and ratio of psychoactive compounds based on the mediums you use for spawning and fruiting substrates.
 Nutrients are more bioavailable to the mushroom in some substrates over others.
 The mushroom culture uses these nutrients to synthesize these active compounds.

-A spawning substrate consists of just one ingredient—some kind of grain or flour.
+The correct term for a spawn material is “spawning medium.”
+A spawning medium consists of just one ingredient—some kind of grain or flour.
 In contrast, a fruiting substrate is typically a mix of three to five ingredients.
 As such, choosing a spawning medium is notably easier than choosing or building a fruiting substrate.
 Yet, there are a few important things to remember when selecting a spawn medium, such as its nutrient profile, pH, water retention capacity, and whether or not the medium was treated with fungicide as it grew.
 Some of the most common mediums used to spawn magic mushrooms are:

 - Rye grain